-Or at least a somewhat more secure server.
+Or at least somewhat more secure servers.

-Making sure you are not instantly p3ned
+Baseline: Making sure you are not instantly p3wned

-private development servers
+Private development servers

-- For Mac users with a copy of Mac OS Server*
+For Mac users with a copy of Mac OS Server

-- For other Mac users
+For other Mac users

-- it’s slightly complicated.
+It’s slightly complicated.

-- For Windows users with IIS
+For Windows users with IIS

-- For Linux users
+For Linux users

-- the Mac users’ instructions will mostly work if you happen to be using Apache httpd, but if you are using one of the many other web servers, you will have to look it up.
+The Mac users’ instructions will mostly work if you happen to be using Apache httpd, but if you are using one of the many other web servers, you will have to look it up.
 You can cheat, though